Reading list Switch to dark mode

 • .npmrc: To Specify the Package Manager.

-We are using Node v18 Hydrogen and npm for this project so we define those values like:
+We are using Node v18 Hydrogen and npm for this project, we define those values as:

 .nvmrc: